cybozu-go/neco/docs/neco.md

     Update cke template using overriding weights.
 This is useful if administrator updates role and weights in the running Kubernetes cluster.

+### Serf tags management

+* `neco serf-tag get KEY`

+    Get the serf tag which has given key.

+* `neco serf-tag set KEY VALUE`

+    Set VALUE to the serf tag which has given key.

 ### Miscellaneous

 * `neco image NAME`